The Dutching Method: Four Ways to Split Your Stake

 Pros and Cons

-Pros: Can capture value that equal-profit dutching misses; allows you to express a conviction while still hedging.
+Pros: Can capture value that equal-profit dutching misses; allows you to express a conviction while still hedging; highest expected value when your estimates are accurate.

-Cons: Relies on the accuracy of your probability estimates; produces uneven returns; harder to automate.
+Cons: Relies on the accuracy of your probability estimates; produces uneven returns; harder to automate; highest variance of the four methods.

 Comparing All Four Methods